ksukhorukov/Money/README.md

 # Money

-Simple library for money convertion
+Simple library for money convertion and work with different currencies.

 # Installation
 Do the following steps: